 I believe with all my heart YOU HAVE A UNIQUE PURPOSE.
 It may have been conformed or programmed out of you or you may think it has, but it is in there.
 Trust me on that.

 I got in trouble a lot.
 The more I tried to live what I wanted, the more it was denied.
 The more it was denied, the more I tried to do things to escape the pain and my life.
 Skipping school.
 Drinking too much.
 Leaving home.
 Getting into more trouble.
 It was a vicious downward spiral.
-This all led to me wanting to die and one month in a psych hospital.

 I survived high school and miraculously got into college.
 I excelled at college.
 Psychology major.
 Criminal Justice minor(hey, I had experience in both).
 Dean's list.
 Successful.
 Everyone was so proud of me.
 I had gotten my life together.